seanmull/vimwiki/Tasks for OCD lite.md

 -   [x] Build a more complete list of API calls in insomnia.
 - [X] Another rmq error with ocd-lite.
 Error is since event handler is turned off.
 -   [X] Update Job Send Status Task not supported will skip it.
--   [ ] Try to start spin up two different application with same code base
+-   [X] Try to start spin up two different application with same code base
--   [ ] Try to get everything running in dev.
+-   [X] Try to get everything running in dev.

--   [ ] Figure out whats going with rmq error.
-Cannot know what caused this.
+- [ ] Update readme.
--   [ ] Run some queries to see if you see any speed difference.
-Don't think we need this.

 Issue running ocd-lite